MyleneMcClure/fhevm-react-template/README.md

 ## 🎬 Demo Video

-**demo.mp4** (To be recorded)
+**Important**: The demonstration video `demo.mp4` is included in the repository.

+**To watch the demo**:
+1. Clone or download the repository from GitHub
+2. Locate the `demo.mp4` file in the root directory
+3. Download and open the file with your video player

+**Note**: The video file requires download to view.
+Direct video links cannot be opened in browsers due to file size and format.
+Please download the file from the GitHub repository to watch the complete demonstration of the FHEVM SDK.

-The demo video will showcase:
+The demo video covers:
-1. **SDK Installation** - Installing and setting up the SDK
+- **SDK Installation** - Installing and setting up the SDK
-2. **Client Initialization** - Connecting to FHEVM
+- **Client Initialization** - Connecting to FHEVM
-3. **Encryption Flow** - Encrypting sensitive data
+- **Encryption Flow** - Encrypting sensitive data
-4. **Contract Interaction** - Sending encrypted data to smart contracts
+- **Contract Interaction** - Sending encrypted data to smart contracts
-5. **Decryption Flow** - Retrieving and decrypting data
+- **Decryption Flow** - Retrieving and decrypting data
-6. **Next.js Integration** - Using React hooks in a real application
+- **Next.js Integration** - Using React hooks in a real application
-7. **Live Demo** - Complete user journey through the museum tracker
+- **Live Demo** - Complete user journey through the museum tracker

-### Recording Instructions

-To create demo.mp4:

-1. **Introduction (30 sec)**
-   - Show project structure
-   - Explain FHEVM SDK purpose

-2. **SDK Setup (1 min)**
-   - npm install fhevm-sdk
-   - Show client initialization code
-   - Explain configuration

-3. **Encryption Demo (1 min)**
-   - Show encryption of single value
-   - Demonstrate batch encryption
-   - Display encrypted output

-4. **Contract Interaction (1 min)**
-   - Deploy or connect to contract
-   - Send encrypted data
-   - Show transaction confirmation

-5. **Decryption Demo (30 sec)**
-   - Retrieve encrypted data
-   - Decrypt and display
-   - Explain access control

-6. **Next.js Application (2 min)**
-   - Run Next.js showcase
-   - Connect wallet
-   - Register visitor with encrypted age
-   - Record visit with feedback
-   - Show transaction confirmations

-7. **React Hooks (1 min)**
-   - Show useFHEVM hook code
-   - Explain useFHEVMRead and useFHEVMWrite
-   - Demonstrate real-time updates

-8. **Summary (30 sec)**
-   - Recap key features
-   - Show use cases
-   - Point to documentation

-**Total Duration:** ~7-8 minutes
+**Duration**: ~7-8 minutes

-### Video Requirements

-- Format: MP4
-- Resolution: 1920x1080 (Full HD)
-- Framerate: 30fps
-- Audio: Clear narration explaining each step
-- Captions: Optional but recommended
-- Tools: OBS Studio, Loom, or similar screen recording software
+For detailed recording instructions, see [DEMO_VIDEO_GUIDE.md](DEMO_VIDEO_GUIDE.md)

 ## 🏗️ Architecture